 It’s important to model just above the child’s current level - you’re showing the child the next step they will take when they're ready.
 And remember, you should model without requiring the child to imitate what you’re doing!
 You’re just showing the child the possibilities, not correcting him or teaching him using drills.
 See the presentation Core Words: Focus on Model(l)ing to learn more about modeling with core words.

-Transitioning to a full communication system
+Transitioning from hybrid PECS/core words to a full system

-Don’t stay too long with a hybrid PECS / core word system - you’ll be missing the depth and richness of a full vocabulary of all word kinds, as well as voice output which can be helpful in understanding language and even providing a consistent model for speech.
+Don’t stay too long with a hybrid PECS/core word system - you’ll be missing the depth and richness of a full vocabulary of all word kinds, as well as voice output which can be helpful in understanding language and even providing a consistent model for speech.
 There are a number of AAC solutions that can help you take the next step in language and communication teaching.
 In any system, here’s what you should look for:

 - Lots and lots of words - thousands, in fact.